-- (3) In the case that the application needs to write files on other directories than its specific directories on the primary external storage device, the WRITE\EXTERNAL\STORAGE permission needs to be declared with <uses-permission>. - (4) The application cannot write files on other directories than its specific directories on the secondary external storage devices.
+- (3) In the case that the application needs to write files on other directories than its specific directories on the primary external storage media, the WRITE_EXTERNAL_STORAGE permission needs to be declared with <uses-permission>. - (4) The application cannot write files on other directories than its specific directories on the secondary external storage media.